slackhq/nebula/README.md

 ## Building Nebula from source

 Download go and clone this repo.
-Change to the nebula directory.
+Change to the Nebula directory.

-To build nebula for all platforms:
+To build Nebula for all platforms:
 `make all`

-To build nebula for a specific platform (ex, Windows):
+To build Nebula for a specific platform (ex, Windows):
 `make bin-windows`

 See the [Makefile](Makefile) for more details on build targets